I am a mother, daughter, and life-partner.

 I work to stir the pot, to imagine what a different relationship to being human might look like, beyond what we’ve been taught or conditioned to be.

 I am committed to disrupting the ways we exist that denigrate dignity, disregard the wellness of all beings, and desecrate that which is sacred and life-supporting.

 I reject the notion that I have to deliver my message in a certain manner or tone to be worthy of being received.
 I value fierce truth and tender compassion, and believe the two do not have to be mutually exclusive.

 I come from a long line of folks finding ways to survive a lot of hurt, and trauma, and pain.
-I recognize that, like me, many of us are working hard to break those cycles however we can.
+I recognize that many of us, including myself, are working hard to break those cycles however we can.

 I dream and work consistently towards a regenerative existence that honors and redeems the marginalized, the survivors, the hurt, the silenced, the oppressed of the world.

 I carry with me over a decade of creating and facilitating transformative learning experiences in a variety of different forms.

 I’m humbled and privileged to be able to share myself in this way.

 WHAT IT IS